Shared

 This password can be cracked using crackstation.

-Then, we can ssh in as james_mason
+Then, we can ssh in as `james_mason`.

-, and we cannot access the user flag he has:
+We find that there's another user called `dan_smith`, and we cannot access the user flag he has:

-The second was that dan_smith
+The second was that `dan_smith` was running `ipython` consistently.

-We can enumerate the version of ipython
+We can enumerate the version of `ipython` that was running.

 This version was vulnerable to an RCE exploit.